Metaxades: The Traditional Wedding

+Marriage customs were patrilocal, with the new couple settling in the groom's paternal home.
+It was common for all married brothers to live together with their parents in a joint household where the father managed all income and property until his old age necessitated the division of assets.
+If a family had only daughters, they might practice the custom of sogambros, where a husband moved into his wife's paternal home.
+Marriages were generally arranged between families from the same or neighboring regions (such as Ortakio or Didymoteicho).

 The wedding started on Monday.
 The groom's father went to the priest for the licenses.
 Then he went to the Metropolis for the marriage papers.
 Then they shopped for the bride's adornments.

 On Wednesday, with a bottle of liqueur or ouzo and sweets, they informed the best man (koumbaros) about the wedding.
 Then the girls and the bride's relatives gathered at the bride's house and turned the clothes from the right side (in the trunks they were kept inside out), folded them, and placed basil between them.
 They arranged the quilts and mattresses on the beds, called "sikou".
 The embroideries and knits were hung on ropes on the veranda or hung on the walls so everyone could see the bride's skills.
 Once they finished arranging the dowry, they ate and sang.
+Dowries were a strict requirement, typically consisting of 5–10 gold pounds, household goods, and clothing, but rarely land or houses.
+Inheritance customs dictated that land passed primarily to sons, while daughters received their share via dowry.
+However, if a man died, his widow was entitled to one-fifth of the estate, with the remainder divided among the children.

 On Thursday, they kneaded bread and made the bread roll at both the bride's and the groom's houses.
 At the bride's house, they also made a saragli pie which they inverted onto the bread roll.
 The groom's relatives took their bread roll and the bride's adornments to her.
 There they were treated and shared the bread roll.
 They gifted the bride money, then took the bread roll with the saragli.
 From Thursday evening, the bride slept until Sunday with two girls and the groom with two boys.
 During these days, the groom was forbidden to go to the bride's house.
 If he went, they blackened him.